apkudo/niagra/README.md

  * alerts via email
  * defaulting copies to the number cores
  * add version information to binary
+ * document app- config options (currently support string and integer)
- * arbitrary config-* options passed through to node
+ * allow app- config options to be json